meltedmint/fuwari-edited/README.md

 ## For Comments

-The File is located at `/src/layouts/CommentNovelGridLayout.astro`.
+The File is located at:
+`/src/layouts/CommentNovelGridLayout.astro`,
+`/src/layouts/CommentMainGridLayout.astro`.
 You should add your code there.
 For more information, visit [giscus](https://giscus.app/).

 ## ⚙️ Frontmatter of Posts